google/js-green-licenses/README.md

     This provides the functionality of the CLI when neither `--local` or `--pr` is passed.
-It retrieves and checks the `package.json` for the remote NPM package and recursively checks its dependencies.
+It retrieves and checks the `package.json` for the remote npm package and recursively checks its dependencies.

     This method reads in the configuration from the `js-green-licenses.json` file in the current directory of the Node.js process.